ShankulShukla/Approaches-to-Sentiment-Analysis/README.md

 # Sentiment-analysis

 This repository implements sentiment classification using IMDB dataset using machine learning and natural language processing methods.
-I also implemented flask web app for each and tried to give a production feel to them.
+I also implemented flask web app for each and tried to give a deployment feel to them.

 I tried to solve this problem with three techniques-
 - Natural language processing for sentiment analysis using [AFINN word valence](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010).